ibm-cloud-docs/cis/troubleshooting.md

 **Website offline - no cached version**

-1. The server is online, but it is blocking the CIS request.
+1. The server is online, but it is blocking the IBM CIS request.
-2. The origin server is offline and CIS does not have a backup website image (Always Online is turned off).
+2. The origin server is offline and IBM CIS does not have a backup website image (**Always Online** is turned off).

 What you can do:

-* Verify that the CIS IP addresses are whitelisted..
+* Verify that the IBM CIS IP addresses are whitelisted..
 * Make sure that IBM CIS IPs are not being rate-limited.
 * Here is the list of [IPs to whitelist](whitelisted-ips.html)